Generating Samples of Stationary Distributions of Weakly Interacting Diffusion Models Without Finite Particle Truncation: A Weak Generative Approach: Introduction

 \end{enumerate}

-{\bf Related Works.} To conclude this introduction, we present a brief review of related works.
+{\bf Related Works.} To conclude this introduction, we present a selective review of related works.

+{\it Stationary distribution and phase transition of McKean-Vlasov system:} The mathematical theory concerning the long-time behavior and phase transitions of McKean-Vlasov equations has been extensively covered in literature like \cite{carrillo2020long,duerinckx2020mean,GVALANI2020,tugaut2014phase}.
+The time uniform propagation of chaos \cite{guillin2024uniform,monmarche2025long} and the incommutable issue of two limits of large $T$ and large $N$ are discussed in \cite{guillin2024uniform,guillin2022uniform}.
+For a comprehensive overview, we refer readers to \cite{ChaintronReview2022I,ChaintronReview2022II,jabin2014review,PaulEmmanuel2022}.

-{\it Solving Fokker-Planck equation by transport map:} The work of \cite{lu2024score} generalizes score-based transport methods \cite{boffi2023probability,shen2024entropy} to mean-field Fokker-Planck equations.
-However, it is confined to initial value problems over a finite time horizon $[0,T]$ and does not address the computation of invariant measures.
-The generative approach designed specifically for the invariant measures of Fokker-Planck equations seems to appear first in \cite{cai2024weak}.
+{\it Solving Fokker-Planck equation by transport map:} \cite{lu2024score} applies the score-based transport method \cite{boffi2023probability,shen2024entropy} to mean-field Fokker-Planck equations with the initial value problems over a finite time horizon $[0,T]$ and does not address the computation of invariant measures.
+The generative approach based on the weak formulation of Fokker-Planck equations is investigated in \cite{cai2026weak}.
 The concept of adaptive training facilitated by a generative map was presented in \cite{zeng2023adaptive}.

-{\it Stationary distribution and phase transition of McKean-Vlaso system:} The mathematical theory concerning the long-time behavior and phase transitions of McKean-Vlasov equations has been an active research topic and extensively covered in \cite{carrillo2020long,tugaut2014phase,GVALANI2020,duerinckx2020mean}.
-The time uniform propagation of chaos \cite{guillin2024uniform,monmarche2025long} and the incommutable issue of two limits of large $T$ and large $N$ was discussed in \cite{guillin2022uniform,guillin2024uniform}.
-For a comprehensive overview , we refer readers to the recent reviews \cite{jabin2014review,ChaintronReview2022I,ChaintronReview2022II,PaulEmmanuel2022}.

-{\it Approximation by $N$-body interactive particle system:} \cite{li2020random,li2025solving} proposed sampling the $N$-body Gibbs invariant measure using Metropolis-adjusted Langevin dynamics, accelerated by the random batch method \cite{Jin2020RBM}.
-The stationary distribution of the McKean-Vlasov equation is then approximated by projecting onto the one-particle empirical distribution.
-A significant limitation of this approach \cite{li2025solving} is its reliance on assumptions analogous to—though distinct from—uniform propagation of chaos.
+{\it Approximation by $N$-body interactive particle system:} \cite{li2025solving,li2020random} proposed to sample the $N$-body Gibbs invariant measure using Metropolis-adjusted Langevin dynamics, accelerated by the random batch method \cite{Jin2020RBM}.
+The stationary distribution of the McKean-Vlasov equation is then approximated by the one-particle empirical distribution of this finite particle system.
+A significant limitation of this approach is its reliance on assumptions like the uniform propagation of chaos to ensure the commutability of the large $T$ and $N$ limits.
 Consequently, it is inapplicable to meta-stable systems characterized by multiple mean-field invariant measures.
 A further practical restriction is its restriction to gradient systems, for which the $N$-body Gibbs measure must be explicitly formulated.